Syed-A-Naqvi/sample_jupyter_book/README.md

 ### How It Works

-After the book has been deployed to github pages, the runner executes the `send-metadata.py` script.
-This script sends project metadata via a POST request to the portfolio's dispatches API using event_type: `"project-updated"`.
-This is known as GitHub's **repository dispatch** feature.
+After the book is deployed to GitHub Pages, the GitHub Actions runner executes the `scripts/send-metadata.py` script.
+This script sends project metadata via a POST request to your portfolio's repository dispatch API endpoint using the event type `"project-updated"`.

+**GitHub Repository Dispatch** is a feature that allows external systems to trigger workflows in other repositories via authenticated API calls.

 ### Metadata Sent

-The following data is built from the `_config.yml` and is sent to your portfolio:
+The following data is extracted from `_config.yml` and sent to your portfolio:

 ```json
 {